Bloodvein Headwaters Day 1: Trout Bay to Crystal Lake

 A06 P155

-The two days of driving to get up to Red Lake combined with a solid Day One’s workload and what would end up to be one of the buggiest evenings of our trip meant that we took to the tent around 9 for a good night’s sleep.
+The two days of driving to get up to Red Lake combined with a solid Day One workload and what would end up being one of the buggiest evenings of our trip meant that we took to the tent around 9 for a good night’s sleep.

 Crystal Lake island camp

-While the sky was clear we weren’t taking any chances so we strung up one of the tarps over the tent just in case.
+While the sky was clear we weren’t taking any chances so we strung up one of our two tarps over the tent just in case.

 the uber-fly - why we now bring two tarps!